 If it’s your first time in Venice, see all the highlights of this magical city on a combination walking tour of Venice’s narrow streets and a boat tour on the ...
 Read more

 Duration: 3 hours (approx.)

-This two-hour walking tour is an absolute must if you're a first-time visitor to Venice!
-You'll visit St. Mark's Basilica in St Mark's Square and other famous ...
+This 2-hour walking tour is an absolute must if you're a first-time visitor to Venice!
+You'll visit St Mark's Basilica in St Mark's Square alongside other ...
 Read more

 Duration: 2 hours (approx.)